-There’s nothing quite like visiting Galveston at this time of year.
-Feeling the sand beneath your feet, welcoming the sun as it shines above and exhaling with a sense of instant calm – as if the summer air has brought in a fresh promise of renewal as it rolls off the waves.
+There’s nothing quite like visiting Galveston Island!
+Feeling the sand beneath your feet, welcoming the sun as it shines above and exhaling with a sense of instant calm – as if the island air has brought in a fresh promise of renewal as it rolls off the waves.
 This is what being on "Island Time" is all about.

 Read on to discover why you should be on Island Time in Galveston this summer.